taw00/element-rpm/README.md

 ## I just want to install Riot!

-Currently available for these platforms...
+It's easy to install and run Riot, on these currently supported platforms...

-* x86_64, i686 on Fedora 24, 25, 26
+* Fedora: versions 24, 25, 26 -- x86_64, i686
-* x86_64 on CentOS 7 (which works for RHEL7 as well)
+* CentOS (and RHEL): version 7 -- x86_64 only

-It's easy to install and run Riot...

 ### For Fedora...
 ```